had your hair lightened and then decided platinum just isn't your thing, go back to your colorist and she or he can simply

 of the hair has the deciding factor with corrective hair color.

 And if the hair is degraded there is really nothing to do but to cut the hair off.
-When the hair

-I know that will not come out correctly.
+anything I know that will not come out correctly.

 We've all had to experiment with corrective hair color.
 It starts out the same for everyone.
 You've